Dieselgate: the sequel

 Excess NOₓ emissions

-We have discovered that 7.5 million of the UK's 10.7 million diesel cars are Euro 5 and 6 models, emitting 51,400 tonnes of excess NOx annually above legal emission limits.
+Our new analysis reveals that 7.5 million of the UK's 10.7 million diesel cars are Euro 5 and 6 models, emitting 51,400 tonnes of excess NOx annually above legal emission limits.
 Cars certified to these standards were shown to be using defeat devices which cheat emissions tests.

 Dieselgate class action